lightning-js/blits/docs/built-in/layout.md

 The Layout-component is a very useful utility, that will make it a lot easier to put together complex layouts.
 It will reduce the code required, it means less hardcoding of values and removes the need to manually wire up `@loaded` events when working with dynamic / asynchronous elements.

 We've done our best to make the Component as performant as possible, by deliberately keeping it simple and straight forward.
 But it's important to understand that the Layout component does come at a cost.
-Depending on the use case these costs may be negligable, but there are cases where the Layout component might prove to be a bottle-neck.
+Depending on the use case these costs may be negligible, but there are cases where the Layout component might prove to be a bottle-neck.

 The performance costs may always be there to some degree.
 Whether it's the Layout component that does the complex calculations, or you do it in your custom code.
 So please feel encouraged to use the `<Layout>`-tag!